crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

   $ ./chain-maind keys add Default
 ```

-You should obtain an address with `tcro` prefix, e.g. `tcro1quw5r22pxy8znjtdkgqc65atrm3x5hg6vycm5n`.
+You should obtain an address with `cro` prefix, e.g. `cro1quw5r22pxy8znjtdkgqc65atrm3x5hg6vycm5n`.
 This will be the address for performing transactions.

 ### Step 3-2.
-Obtain test token

-Unless you have obtained the CRO testnet token before, use the [TCRO faucet](https://crypto.org/faucet) to obtain test CRO tokens.
-In case you have reached the daily limit on faucet airdrop, you can simply send a message on [Discord](https://discord.gg/pahqHz26q4) #request-tcro channel ,
-stating who you are and your `tcro.....` address.

-### Step 3-3.
 Obtain the validator public key

+Validator is identified by the "*validator public key*".
 You can obtain your validator public key by:

 ```bash
   $ ./chain-maind tendermint show-validator
 ```

-The public key should begin with the `tcrocnclconspub1` prefix, e.g. `tcrocnclconspub1zcjduepq6jgw5hz44jnmlhnx93dawqx6kwzhp96w5pqsxwryp8nrr5vldmsqu3838p`.
+The public key should begin with the `crocnclconspub1` prefix, e.g. `crocnclconspub1zcjduepq6jgw5hz44jnmlhnx93dawqx6kwzhp96w5pqsxwryp8nrr5vldmsqu3838p`.

-### Step 3-4.
+### Step 3-3.
 Run everything

 Once the `chain-maind` has been configured, we are ready to start the node and sync the blockchain data:

-- Start chain-maind, e.g.:
+- Start `chain-maind`, e.g.:

 ```bash
   $ ./chain-maind start
 ```
+**OR**

-- _(Optional for Linux)_ Start chain-maind with systemd service, e.g.:
+- _(Optional for Linux)_ If you would like to have it running at the background, you can start `chain-maind` with `systemd` service, e.g.:

 ```bash
   $ git clone https://github.com/crypto-org-chain/chain-main.git && cd chain-main